richard-d-lee/jesus-chatbot/MARKETING_GUIDE.md

 Hi [Name],

-I'm the creator of Jesus Chatbot, a free AI tool that helps people explore faith through conversations with different representations of Jesus Christ.
+I'm the creator of Jesus Express, a free AI tool that helps people explore faith through conversations with different representations of Jesus Christ.